 Things changed in December 2016, however, when my boyfriend (and third grade crush) proposed.
 We’d only been together for six months, but Joe decided to pop the question anyway.
 Although I felt like we were still too young to get married, I said “yes” without an ounce of hesitation.
 Whether this was because I wanted to please my family or because I was too smitten to think about anything besides being Mrs. Joe Britt is up for debate (but it was probably a bit of both).

-Six months into our engagement, I surprised Joe by getting a tattoo of his name (first and last) on my left hip.
+Six months into our engagement, I surprised Joe by getting a tattoo of his name (first and last) on my right hip.
 While he was ecstatic, my conservative family was shocked, to say the least.
 I didn’t care what anyone thought about my new ink, but I was a bit confused by something that the woman behind the counter at the tattoo shop said to me: ”You want to tattoo your future last name on your body?”

 At first, I thought nothing of her comment about my new name and responded with a quick, “Well, I’m not talking about the average Joe.”
 Later on, I mentioned her comment to my fiancé and his response left me speechless.
 He said, “I thought we’d hyphenate our last names.
 I’d be honored to be a Shiflett,” my maiden name.